Bring it On Dance

 Our mission through our platform is not only to empower youth through dance but ultimately through this experience, shaping youths perspective to have a Bring It On attitude and approach in life.

 We have a responsibility to assist, contribute and support the local communities of our youth.

-Over the years we have strived to partner with organisations who help others across Australia and New Zealand including the Salvation Army and Legacy House Sydney and believe that as we grow we will be able to give so much more to our communities.
+We will be looking to partner with organisations who help youth across Australia and New Zealand and believe that as we grow we will be able to give so much more to our communities through various projects.

 Wildcard Can Appeal

-For each Bring it on Heat, four schools get the opportunity to proceed to the Grand Final event along with two wildcard entries.
-Schools that want to compete for the wild card entry are required to collect as many food cans for donation as possible over a one week period.
-The two schools that have the most cans secure their place in the Grand Final.
+After Bring it on Heats, the schools that did not make the Grand Final are free to compete in our wildcard competition.
+Schools that want to compete for the wild card entry are required to collect as many food cans for donation to the Salvation Army as possible over a one week period.
+The school that collects the most cans secure their place in the Grand Final.

 Congratulations to our 2019 Wildcard entry, Castle Hill High School who collected a massive 1,634 cans in total!
 Amazing effort by all Schools who collected cans for the Salvation Army, altogether 4,377 were collected.